-To file for judicial release, you must meet the minimum stay requirements for the duration of your sentence.
+To be eligible for early release from prison, you must meet the minimum stay requirements for the duration of your sentence.

 - Less than two years: after your prison sentence begins